ABOUT THE INITIATIVE

 to build resilience through biblical principles, faith-driven engagement activities and peer-led initiates;

-to break the cycles of adversity through reverse and peer group mentoring, creating an efficient holistic system of care for youth and their families; and
+to break the cycles of adversity through skills development, reverse and peer group mentoring, creating an efficient holistic system of care for youth and their families; and

-to create safe spaces for youth where they can come together, engage in activities, and express themselves through the arts.
+to create safe spaces for youth where they can come together, engage in activities, and express themselves in a healthy respectable manner.

 WILL YOU JOIN US?